Import and Export

 While individual relationships between records can be created in the Sugar® user interface, there may be occasions when you want to relate many records at a time.
 Users can create relationships between records using the import tool.
 This article covers some best practices and walks through example steps for importing related records.

-Sugar Enterprise and Ultimate editions allow you to track potential sales at the line-item level using the Revenue Line Items module.
+The Revenue Line Items module allows you to track potential sales at the line-item level.
 Each revenue line item represents the prospective sale of a particular product and has its own sales stage, expected close date, amounts, etc. Opportunity records serve as the container for a group of revenue line items so that the amount (e.g. Likely, Best), Status, and Expected Close Date fields on the opportunity record are based on the related revenue line items.
-For more information regarding opportunities and revenue line items, please refer to the Opportunities page and Revenue Line Items documentation.
+For more information regarding opportunities and revenue line items, please refer to the Opportunities and Revenue Line Items documentation.

 Sugar®'s import wizard allows users to easily update existing records by referencing each records' unique ID number.
 For more information about updating records via import, see the Knowledge Base article Updating Records via Import.
 There may be occasions, though, when the update file does not contain the ID field for the records you want to update.
 In these situations, you can use the Microsoft Excel® VLOOKUP function to insert the correct ID for each row of your spreadsheet.